Building Competency in SI

 Fees: Initial accreditation: £ 500, re-accreditation after 4 years: £ 350

 ICE-ASI accredited SI certification programs are true to ASI® and are offered in over 40 countries and many languages around the world.
-There are currently two accredited programs.
+As of October 2023, there are three accredited ASI® certification programs.

 Certification in ASI® (CASI) by CLASI